May 13, 2021

 Kristen McKinzie Supports Healing Through Reiki

-In a recent episode of the podcast TaskHuman Talks, host and provider Jamie Carroll sat down with fellow provider Kristen McKinzie to discuss her background in yoga and Reiki.
+In a recent episode of the podcast TaskHuman Talks, host and coach Jamie Carroll sat down with fellow coach Kristen McKinzie to discuss her background in yoga and Reiki.
 Kristen related her teachings to her own practices and healing, making it an honest and open conversation.

 The key takeaways are: